The 11 Best Guitar Lessons Websites Online (Free and Paid Options)

 There are currently more than 240 video lessons on this learning platform, which includes over 75 songs.
 As you get to the more advanced sections, you get to learn about more advanced playing techniques.
 The instructor goes in-depth teaching you how to play great songs from acts such as: Nirvana, Michael Jackson, The White Stripes, Muse, AC/DC, U2, Foo Fighters, Led Zeppelin, and much more.

-The videos are shot in great quality and are easy to follow.
+The videos are recorded in great quality and are easy to follow.
 Music2me is certainly one to consider.

 Mr. Wallimann may not have Millions of subscribers on his YouTube channel, but I’m pretty sure that even accomplished guitarists can learn a lot from this man.
 He is one of the most gifted teachers you’ll find on YouTube, with a pretty unique teaching approach.